aimeos/prisma/README.md

         // use fromBinary(), fromBase64() or fromUrl()
         return FileResponse::fromBinary( content, mimetype )
-            ->withDescription(
+            ->withDescription( // optional
-                '' // <optional, if available
+                '' // image description if returned
             )
-            ->withUsage(
+            ->withUsage( // optional
-                $total, // used tokens, credits, etc. if available or NULL [] // key/value pairs of the rest of the usage data )
+                100, // used tokens, credits, etc. if available or NULL [] // key/value pairs for the rest of the usage data )
-            ->withMeta(
+            ->withMeta( // optional
-                [] // if meta data are available as key/value pairs );
+                [] // meta data as key/value pairs
+            );
     }
 ```